Best Way to Wipe a Hard Drive Clean and Erase Everything on Mac

-Because you have likely invested lots of time into using your MacBook or iMac or a removable disk drive, and chances are your computer or device is packed with data — i.e. all your personal or business stuff.
+Because you have used your MacBook or iMac or a removable disk drive for quite a while, and chances are your computer or device has packed with data — i.e. all your personal or business stuff.

 Obviously, you don’t want the new buyer (or owner) to have access to your chat history, social footprint or sensitive banking information.